minima-global/minidocs/docs/about/utility.md

 ## Enterprise

 Benefits for Enterprise:
-- Quickly prove the value or concept of a project before building and scaling on Minima,
+- Quickly prove the value or concept of a project before building and scaling on Minima
-- Reduction of infrastructure costs as the solution runs on the end users' devices,
+- Reduction of infrastructure costs as the solution runs on the end users' devices
-- Ability to deploy a large number of nodes via an OTA (over the air) update,
+- Ability to deploy a large number of nodes via an OTA (over the air) update
-- A method for transferring tokens and data between any set of devices in a sub-network,
+- A method for transferring tokens and data between any set of devices in a sub-network
-- Specialised hardware is not required,
+- Specialised hardware is not required
-- Use of custom tokens or NFTs for rewards or loyalty,
+- Use of custom tokens or NFTs for rewards or loyalty
-- Use of smart contracts to program rules and use cases for custom tokens.
+- Use of smart contracts to program rules and use cases for custom tokens

 ## DePIN

 Benefits for DePIN:
-- Quickly prove the value or concept of a project before building and scaling on Minima,
+- Quickly prove the value or concept of a project before building and scaling on Minima
-- Access to a large, decentralised, peer-to-peer network of users,
+- Access to a large, decentralised, peer-to-peer network of users
-- Ability to deploy a solution that runs on users' mobile devices or on IoT devices,
+- Ability to deploy a solution that runs on users' mobile devices or on IoT devices
-- A method for transferring tokens and data between any set of devices in a sub-network,
+- A method for transferring tokens and data between any set of devices in a sub-network
-- Specialised hardware is not required,
+- Specialised hardware is not required
-- Use of custom tokens or NFTs for rewards or loyalty,
+- Use of custom tokens or NFTs for rewards or loyalty
 - Use of smart contracts to program rules and use cases for custom tokens

 ## Developers